-Dottie Stout was the first female president of NAGT and was active as a strong supporter of earth science education at all levels.
-In honor of Dottie's outstanding work and lifelong dedication to Earth Science Education, NAGT awards grants to faculty and students at 2 year colleges and K-12 teachers in support of the following:
+Dottie Stout was the first female president of NAGT and was active as a strong supporter of Earth science education at all levels.
+In honor of Dottie's outstanding work and lifelong dedication to Earth science education, NAGT gives these awards to faculty and students at two-year colleges and K-12 teachers in support of the following:

 - Participation in Earth science classes or workshops